jonlpersson/ed-latimore/site/_drafts/how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 Low level light therapy is assumed to shorten the telogen phase so that hair follicles enter the anagen phase more quickly.
 It’s also assumed to prolong duration of anagen phase by increasing rates of proliferation in active anagen hair follicles and to prevent premature passage into the catagen phase \[[source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/){: target="_blank" rel="noopener noreferrer"}\].

-From a mechanistic standpoint, this effectively reverses male pattern balding.
+From a mechanistic standpoint, this effectively reverses male pattern baldness.
 Of course, if the hair follicle is already minaturized to the point of no return, then LLLT won’t be effective.
 The plumber can only unclog the drain to be effective if the water hasn’t been shut off.&nbsp;

 Weiss and coworkers, by using RT-PCR and microarray analysis, demonstrated that depending on the treatment parameters.
 LLLT has also been shown to effect the biochemical causes of hair loss.&nbsp;

 Low level light therapy has also been shown to:

 * Modulate 5-α reductase expression, which converts testosterone into DHT.
+This means that the main hormonal agent loses its effectiveness in the scalp.
 * Alters vascular endothelial growth factor (VEGf) gene expression to promote angiogensis (new blood vein formation) which have significant roles in hair follicle growth hair growth on human dermal papillae cells \[[44](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/#R44)–[47](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/#R47)\].&nbsp;
 * LLLT has been demonstrated to modulate inflammatory processes and immunological responses, which may also have an effect in hair regrowth \[[32](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/#R32),[48](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/#R48)\].
 * Considering that inflammatory has been shown to play a role in the androgenic alopecia, modulatory effects of LLLT on inflammation might have a significant role in causing hair regrowth \[[19](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3944668/#R19)\].

-Does low level level light therapy cause shedding?
+## Does low level level light therapy cause shedding?

 LLLT does not cause shedding.
-If we consider everything we’ve discussed about how the hair cycle works and LLLT’s effect on it, we can easy see why shedding doesn’t happen.
+Considering everything we’ve discussed about how the hair cycle works and LLLT’s effect on it, we can easily see why LLLT doesn't cause shedding

 LLLT works by shortening the telogen phase and prolonging the anagen phase.
 This automatically means that fewer hairs are even capable of shedding because they spend less time in the telogen phase, the phase where shedding occurs.